ED issues fresh summons to ex-Maharashtra HM Anil Deshmukh in money laundering case | Law-Order

 - India

-The ED has issued fresh summons to former Maharashtra home minister Anil Deshmukh to appear before it on Wednesday in connection with a money laundering case probe against him and others, official sources said on Tuesday.
+The ED has issued fresh summons to former Maharashtra home minister Anil Deshmukh to appear before it on Wednesday in connection with a money laundering case probe against him and others, official sources said.

+His son Hrishikesh has also been issued a similar notice for appearance, they said.

 The development comes a day after the Supreme Court refused interim protection to the 71-year-old NCP politician from any coercive action by the federal agency.